(EIGHTEENTH CENTURY ENLIGHTENMENT PHILOSOPHERS – continued)

 History in France was still being described as it had been in Medieval times, with supernatural causes, and Montesquieu defied this tradition.
 He was hopeful that reading history would divest readers of their prejudices and contribute to improvement in contemporary society.
 He wrote an essay titled "Considerations on the Causes of the Greatness and Decline of the Romans," which described Rome as the product of social, political and geographic conditions.

 Montesquieu admired England's John Locke – the famous liberal and empiricist of a preceding generation.
 And he was influenced by Newton's physics and believed in a god that had made the laws that governed the physical world.
-But humanity, he believed had a free will and God did not direct human affairs.
-A god who directed people as if they were puppets, he believed, would not have produced human intelligence.
+But humanity, he believed, had a free will and God did not direct human affairs.
+A god who directed people as if they were puppets he thought would not have produced human intelligence.

 Montesquieu believed that where government was more liberal and where people thought independently, society would be less devoted to religious ritual and more devoted to morality.
 Pope Benedict XIV respected Montesquieu, but various bishops did not, and they placed on the Church's index of forbidden books Montesquieu's The Spirit of Laws, published in 1748.
 But independence of thought prevailed and the book was a success, going into 22 editions.